Hialeah Park Race Track: Hialeah Park Race Track Thoroughbred flat stakes races

 In 2004, the Florida Division of Pari-Mutuel Wagering revoked Hialeah's thoroughbred permit because it did not hold races for the previous two years.
 As of 2013, its facilities remain intact except for the stables, which were demolished in early 2007.
 In 2006, the abandoned Hialeah Park site was considered to be a possible location for a new Florida Marlins Ballpark.

 In March 2009, it was announced that track owner John Brunetti was awarded a racing permit.
 Design firm EwingCole was selected to develop a master plan for renovation and further development, including a new casino.
 A $40–$90 million restoration project was begun in mid-2009.

 On May 7, 2009, the Florida legislature agreed to a deal with the Seminole Tribe of Florida that allowed Hialeah Park to operate slot machines and run Quarter Horse races.
 The historic racetrack reopened on November 28, 2009, but only for quarter horse races.
 The park installed slot machines in January 2010 as part of a deal to allow for two calendar seasons of racing.
 The races ran until February 2, 2010.
 Only a portion of the park has been restored and an additional $30 million will be needed to complete this first phase of the project.
 The full transformation was expected to cost $1 billion since the plan included a complete redevelopment of the surrounding area including the construction of an entertainment complex to include a hotel, restaurants, casinos, stores and a theater.
 In June 2010 concerns were raised over the preservation of Hialeah Park's historical status as the planned development threatened to hurt Hialeah Park's potential as a National Historic Landmark.

-On August 14, 2013, Brunetti opened a new casino at Hialeah Park and continues to host winter Quarter Horse racing meets (using temporary stables).
+On August 14, 2013, Brunetti opened a new casino at Hialeah Park.